-During the 2013-2013 budget crisis, College Council believed it was better to be proactive and plan for reductions prior to the anticipated budget crisis.
-The Council thought that any reductions should be guided by the campus mission and planning documents in a forward-thinking model, rather than eleventh-hour decision making as a result of a budget crisis which could have been anticipated.
-An ad hoc Program Viability committee composed of faculty, managers, staff and students was convened and charged with developing principles that could guide reduction of programs if downsizing became necessary.
-The formation of the Program Viability raised some concerns across campus that the committee would target programs which weren't self-sustaining (e.g., programs without full-time faculty, programs with low FTEs, WSCH/FTE, or programs with high annual equipment and supplies costs) or supersede existing campus processes such as Program Discontinuance or the CTA contract, instead of its intended to proactively address potential budget shortfalls.
-Overcoming these misconceptions on campus made the committee's work more difficult, but the committee gathered constructive feedback from all collegial groups and produced a list of principles [Evidence: Committee Report] to guide program reduction, in the event it became necessary.
-The list did not specifically name any program or service on campus and did specifically state the campus processes and the CTA contract must be adhered to in the event of a reduction.
+During the 2012-2013 budget crisis, the College Council believed it was better to be proactive and plan for reductions prior to the anticipated budget crisis.
+The College Council thought that any reductions should be guided by the SBVC mission and planning documents in a forward-thinking model, rather than 11th-hour decision making as a result of a budget crisis that could have been anticipated.
+An ad hoc Program Viability Committee composed of faculty, managers, staff, and students was convened and charged with developing principles that could guide reduction of programs if downsizing became necessary.
+The formation of the Program Viability Committee raised some concerns across campus that the committee would target programs that were not self-sustaining (e.g., programs without full-time faculty, programs with low FTES, productivity WSCH/FTEF, or programs with high annual equipment and supplies costs) or supersede existing campus processes, such as program discontinuance or the CTA contract, instead of its intended purpose-to proactively address potential budget shortfalls (2.52).
+Overcoming these misconceptions on campus made the committee's work more difficult, but the committee gathered constructive feedback from all collegial groups and produced a list of principles (2.53) to guide program reduction in the event it became necessary.
+The list did not specifically name any program or service on campus but did specifically state the campus processes and that the CTA contract must be adhered to in the event of a reduction.
 Fortunately, the passage of Proposition 30 made program reduction unnecessary.

-Despite the challenges, resources have been allocated consistently each year based on recommendations from Program Review and College Council.
-The passage of Proposition 30 allowed the campus to fund a number of items and positions in Spring 2013 that addressed the priorities in the campus strategic initiatives including: a call attendant system, information booths, debit cards for financial aid disbursement, five replacement faculty, another five faculty growth positions and two classified staff [evidence: Dr. Fisher .ppt from Fall 2013]
+Despite the challenges, resources have been allocated consistently each year based on recommendations from the Program Review Committee and the College Council.
+The passage of Proposition 30 allowed the campus to fund a number of items and positions in spring 2013 that addressed the priorities in the SBVC strategic initiatives including a call attendant system, information booths, debit cards for financial aid disbursement, five replacement faculty, another five faculty growth positions, and two classified staff (2.54).

-In Spring 2014, on the recommendation of the Budget Committee, College Council allocated up to \$250,000 made available throughout the entire campus to ease the hardships imposed by the budget crisis.
+In spring 2014, on the recommendation of the Budget Committee, the College Council allocated up to \$250,000 made available throughout the entire campus to ease the hardships imposed by the budget crisis.
 Allocations for instructional departments were based on FTEs.
-Non-instructional departments and offices were allocated \$2,000.00 each.
-Departments are defined as those who have submitted or will submit an independent Program Efficacy document based on the Program Review 4-Year program efficacy rotation.
-To align purchases with campus planning, departments submitted a brief request and linked their purchases with the Strategic Plan.
-[Evidence, Dr. Fisher's .ppt from Spring 14; Budget and College Council minutes; list of purchases]
+Non-instructional departments and offices were allocated \$2,000 each.
+Departments are defined as those who have submitted or will submit an independent program efficacy document based on the program review four-year program efficacy rotation.
+To align purchases with campus planning, departments submitted a brief request and linked their purchases with the Strategic Plan (2.55).

-Goal 1.1.2 of the 2007-2013 Strategic Initiatives is "Access to basic skills courses".
-The Math Department piloted a fast track math course to enable students to move from lowest basic skills math (MATH 942) to one level below degree applicable math (MATH 095) in one year instead of two.
-Examinations of data showed that student in the pilot study were successful.
-The Reading Department developed a new course which allowed for students who assess at the top range of our lowest course to complete the course content for that course and the next in one semester (READ 951).
-Again, preliminary data is positive.
-The campus is funding further growth of fast track math and adding additional sections of the accelerated READ 951.
+Goal 1.1.2 of the 2007-2013 strategic initiatives is "Access to basic skills courses."
+The Mathematics Department piloted a fast track math course to enable students to move from lowest basic skills math (Math 942) to one level below degree-applicable math (Math 095) in one year instead of two.
+Examinations of data showed that students in the pilot study were successful.
+The Reading Department developed a new course, which allowed for students who assess at the top range of SBVC's lowest reading course to complete the course content for that course and the next in one semester (Read 951).
+Again, preliminary data are positive.
+SBVC is funding further growth of fast track math and adding additional sections of the accelerated Read 951.
 Conversations have taken place in all basic skills areas to develop accelerated programming where there would be benefit to students.
-Accelerated programs are in place for Fall, 2014 in Math, English, ESL and Reading through funding from the new Learning Compass plan.
+Accelerated programs are in place for fall 2014 in Math, English, ESL, and Reading through funding from the new Learning Compass Plan (2.18, 2.47).